DataDog/documentation/content/en/dashboards/_index.md

 | Legends are optional                                              | Yes        | No (legends appear automatically based on graph size) | Yes          |

-#### High-Density Mode
+#### High-density mode

-High-Density Mode displays the top and bottom halves of a dashboard side-by-side for increased widget density.
+High-density mode displays the top and bottom halves of a dashboard side-by-side for increased widget density.
 This mode turns on by default for large screens.

 {{< img src="dashboards/high-density-mode.png" alt="The high-density mode display"  style="width:70%;">}}